 Other investor or analyst material

-Interim reports are published on the website as live webcast events (in Finnish) and in a teleconference (in English).
+Interim reports are published on the website and in a live teleconference (in English).
 The records and presentation materials are available on the website after they have been published.
 Investor material is also available, with some delay, to mobile devices in Elisa's IR application.

 Elisa's stock exchange releases are available on the company's website for at least five years from their publication.
 The Nasdaq Helsinki is responsible for archiving the stock exchange releases in a nationwide archive.